codematsing/django-formset-debug/docs/source/dark-mode.rst

 **django-formset** added support for **dark mode** in version 1.6.
 There are two different approaches for switching to dark mode.
 One is by using the browser's built-in dark mode feature.
 This typically is a system-wide setting that can be activated in your operating system.
-The other is by adding a special icon to the user interface of the website that allows to switch between light and dark mode.
+The other is by adding a special icon to the user interface of the website that allows switching between light and dark mode.

 For web developers there is a third option, in the DevTools of your Chrome browser, click the three